-Is Trans Natural or Cultural?
+Is Trans Natural?

-Throughout the history, the human beings have tended to categorize the subjects accoding to physical appearance, power relationships or genetical heritance.
-These subjects were subject to categorized by the economical, social, political and cultural concepts.
-Regarding patriarchy and capitalism, the categories have been male-made and divided into two; male and female who have power relationships between each other with the help of present social norms and roles which have been readily served the purpose of this heteronormative system (Alaimo, 2009; Tuana, 2008).
-In such a system, males and females should have reproduced their offsprings to contribute as workers and servers of the workers through the capitalist and eventually patriarchal system because the heteronormative family is the miniature of heteronormative patriarchal system (Sturgeon, 2010).
+[Throughout Western(?) history, the human beings have tended to categorize the subjects according to physical appearance, power relationships or genetic inheritance.
+People were subject to categorized by the economic, social, political and cultural categories.
+Within patriarchical and capitalist societies gender categories have been male-dominated and divided into two; male and female who have power relationships between each other with the help of present social norms and roles which have been readily served the purpose of this heteronormative system (Alaimo, 2009; Tuana, 2008).
+In such a system, males and females should have reproduced their offsprings to contribute as workers and servers of the workers through the capitalist and eventually patriarchal system because the ideal heteronormative family is miniature model of heteronormative patriarchal system (Sturgeon, 2010).

-Having considered the patriarchy, the legitimization through biological determinism, which is happen to explain gender differences, gender temperaments and tendencies, is the fundamental key to racialize the past and current power relationships.
-Each institution have been shaped by such a legitimization so that individuals have been exposed to patriarchy from the very early on in the family, school, workplaces, politics, media, and advertisements which have been telling about how females are naturally sensitive, caregiver and dependent whereas males are naturally brutal, competitive and independent.
+patriarchy historically has been legitimized through biological determinism, which supposedly explains gender differences, gender temperaments and tendencies through a pre-given biology, is the fundamental key to racialize the past and current power relationships.
+Each institution has been shaped by such a legitimization so that individuals have been exposed to patriarchy from the very early on in the family, school, workplaces, politics, media, and advertisements which have been telling about how females are naturally sensitive, caregiver and dependent whereas males are naturally brutal, competitive and independent.
 In other words; females are feminine and males are masculine.
-Otherwise, they must have been somehow abnormal, delayed or evil (Sturgeon, 2010).
+Otherwise, they must have been somehow abnormal, delayed or evil (Sturgeon, 2010).]

-Feminists as being mostly constructivists argue that gender is totally socially constructed by being against biological determinism and nature (Alaimo, 2009; Grosz, 2005).
+Feminists with a constructivist orientation or perspective argue that gender is socially constructed [explain: shaped by social practices and institutions…] thereby rejecting biological determinism and nature (Alaimo, 2009; Grosz, 2005).
 According to them, the biology and nature are the ideas of the patriarchy which has been trying to subordinate women and neglect the other genders by recognizing only 2 genders.
 Since the whole institutional system treats women as being supposed to be fully feminine and men as being supposed to be fully masculine, males and females tend to learn how to become and behave according to their “sex” though those assigned roles and norms.
 As a result, most of the feminists argue that the human beings are separated from the nature and are culturally constructed (Grosz, 2005).

-Feminists who have been trying to avoid the categories of the patriarchy could not avoid categorization by separating the humans as cultural products from the nature.
-Such a categorization of nature and culture created a dichotomy between culture and nature like the patriarchy makes with the subject and the object; the male and the female; the active and the passive; the dominant and the subordinated.
+Feminists who have been resisting?
+Rejecting? the categories of the patriarchy could not avoid categorization by separating the humans as cultural products from the nature.
+Such a categorization of nature and culture reinforces a hierarchy between culture and nature like the patriarchy makes with the subject and the object; the male and the female; sex and gender, the active and the passive; the dominant and the subordinated.
 Whatever dichotomy readily prepares the serious political acts of differentiation (Alaimo, 2009).
-To avoid such a dichotomy, the interactionists argue there is a viscous porosity between nature and culture; between genetical factors and environmental factors so that the natural beings have complex interaction with the cultural beings and vice versa (Tuana, 2008).
-As a result; there is a huge diversity of beings which, in return, might fight against patriarchy and racism.
+To avoid such a dichotomy, Nany Tuana argues for an interactionist ontology and suggest that there is a viscous porosity between nature and culture; between genetic factors and environmental factors so that the human beings are a complex interaction of nature-culture (Tuana, 2008).
+As a result; there is a huge diversity within beings which, in return, might fight against patriarchy and racism.
 Otherwise, those distinctions could only reinforce the patriarchal and racist ideologies (Sturgeon, 2010).